Sport and Exercise Physiology MSc, PgDip, PgCert

 - Access to state-of-the-art laboratories in our award-winning Tom Reilly Building

-- All staff are members of the Research Institute for Sport and Exercise Science (RISES) which was awarded a maximum 4* rating in the 2008 research assessment exercise
+- All staff are members of the Research Institute for Sport and Exercise Science (RISES) which was awarded a maximum 4* rating in the most recent research assessment exercise

 - Career opportunities in teaching and lecturing, as applied practitioners in sport science support programmes or further study at Doctoral level

-There has never been a more exciting time to undertake an MSc in Sports Physiology.
+There has never been a more exciting time to undertake an MSc in Sport and Exercise Physiology.
 Sport now represents one of the world’s major businesses and scientists have an increasingly prominent role in working with athletes, coaches, governing bodies and industry to help optimise elite performance.
-Sport and Exercise Science is also playing an increasingly important role in society by using physical activity to promote good health and reduce the risk of premature death from cardiovascular disease, cancer and obesity.
+Sport and Exercise Science is also playing an increasingly important role in society by promoting exercise for healthy ageing and the prevention of premature death from cardiovascular disease, cancer and obesity.

 Why study this course at LJMU?